 Figure 4

-The number of EU citizens entering immigration detention increased significantly in recent years, from 768 in 2009, to a peak of 5,319 in 2017.
-The numbers fell in subsequent years, and in 2021, EU citizens made up 10% of all those entering detention (Figure 5).
-The majority of EU citizens detained in the UK are from Eastern Europe, including Romania and Poland.
+The number of EEA+ (the EU-27, Switzerland, Iceland, Liechtenstein and Norway) nationals in UK immigration detention has always been much smaller than the number of non-EEA+ foreign nationals.
+However, the number of EEA+ citizens entering immigration detention increased from 1,020 in 2010 (4% of the total), to a peak of 5,324 (19%) in 2017.
+The numbers fell in subsequent years.
+In 2023, around 3,800 EEA+ citizens were detained, representing 21% of all those entering detention (Figure 5).
+The majority of EEA+ citizens detained in the UK are from Eastern Europe, including Romania and Poland.

 Figure 5

-Unlike most European countries, the UK has not legislated a statutory upper time limit on individual periods of immigration detention.
-Of all people leaving detention in 2021, 87% had been detained for less than 29 days, 6% for 29 days to under 2 months, 6% for 2 months to under 6 months, 1% for 6 months to under 1 year, and 0.4% had been detained for 1 year or longer (Figure 6).
+The UK does not have an upper limit on the time for which a person can be detained.
+Of people leaving detention in 2023, 65% had been detained for less than 29 days, 18% for 29 days to under 2 months, 14% for 2 months to under 6 months, 2% for 6 months to under 1 year, and 1% had been detained for 1 year or longer (Figure 6).

 Figure 6